PathMates

 Initial Observation

-I conducted 7 user interviews to understand current thoughts, feelings, and experiences in regards to safety when commuting via transit.
+I conducted 7 user interviews to understand student commuters' current thoughts, feelings, and experiences with public transportation and safety.
 Here's what I found.

 As a forming concept in my mind, I wasn't sure what to focus on in terms of scope.